Academic Catalog

 • Overall cumulative GPA of 3.0 or above

-• If a prerequisite course grade is C- or lower, this course (or an alternative course approved by the program coordinator) must be repeated no more than once.
-Students may have only one withdrawal (W) in a prerequisite course.
+• If a prerequisite course grade is a C- or lower, this course (or an alternative course approved by the program director) must be successfully completed with a C or above.

 • Meet the technical standards below